apache/nuttx/boards/x86_64/intel64/qemu-intel64/README.txt

   Home Page:     http://bochs.sourceforge.net

 The bochs can be build from source.
-Unlike qemu, it do not rely on KVM to support modern hardware features, therefor it can also be used under windows.
+Unlike qemu, it does not rely on KVM to support modern hardware features, therefore it can also be used under Windows.
 When building bochs, remember to enable x86-64 support with "--enable-x86-64".
-If you also want the support of SIMD instruction, enable them with "--enable-avx --enable-evex".
+If you also want support for SIMD instructions, enable them with "--enable-avx --enable-evex".

 Running Bochs
 ------------